vincps2000-ux/MechTemp.Mikro/README.md

   - Frames get their Scale from `Parts.txt` automatically (no prompt)
   - Non-frame parts are prompted to choose a Scale
   - A child part's Scale must be the same or smaller than its parent's Scale
+- **Save and Load Templates**
+  - Save your templates to the `Templates` folder
+  - Load existing templates at startup or during navigation
+  - Templates stored as readable JSON files

 ## Scale System
 - Supported scales (smallest → largest):